yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Triggerable

+??? example  "Promotes all spies"
+	Applicable to: Triggerable

+??? example  "Gain an extra spy"
+	Applicable to: Triggerable

 ??? example  "Turn this tile into a [terrainName] tile"
 	Example: "Turn this tile into a [Forest] tile"